berlund/ash/README.md

 ## Usage

-* Choose Google Maps area in a web browser and set it in `screenshot.py`
+* Pick a url you want to create a screenshot of and set it in `URL` in `screenshot.py`
 * Set the right schedule in `timer.py`
 * Run it with `python timer.py`, or with `./run.sh`